 Complete the following sequence resulting in a research thesis or technical report:

 This course is a continuation of graduate research and development in the fields of engineering.
 Faculty will supervise the research and measure progress of the work.
-May be repeated for credit for a maximum of nine (9) units.
+May be repeated three (3) times for credit.
 Prerequisite: EGR 506.
-(1-3 units; Fall/Spring/Summer)
+(3 units; Fall, Spring)

 This course completes the required graduate research and development sequence in the fields of engineering.
-The project work or research will be completed, fully documented and presented to a group of faculty, peers and observers.
+The project work or research will be completed, fully documented and presented using the Assertion-Evidence approach to a group of faculty, peers and observers.
 Prerequisite: EGR 506.
-(3 units; Spring)
+(3 units; Fall/Spring)